Durobot/raylib-zig-examples/README.md

 **On Linux**:

 1. Install Zig.
 Version 0.11 is required.
 Download zig 0.11 for Linux from https://ziglang.org/download/.
 The file is (currently) named **zig-linux-x86_64-0.11.0.tar.xz**.
+   Or you can try a development build of **Zig 0.12**.
+Latest version I have tested the project with was **0.12.0-dev.15+1c7798a3c**, and it worked.
 Later versions may or may not work, you're welcome to try them and raise an issue on github if they don't.

-   Unpack it and add this folder to environment variable PATH.
+   Unpack your version of Zig and add its folder to environment variable PATH.
 In many Linux distributions this is done by adding the following line to the end of `.bashrc` file in your home folder (replace /path/to/zig with the `actual` path, of course):

    `export PATH="$PATH:/path/to/zig"`